autoshares/autoshares-documentation/user-guide/etna-trader-for-android/README.md

-# ETNA Trader for Android
+# Autoshares Trader for Android